Entrepreneurial Leadership Course Descriptions

 BUS 263 Business Law I

 Students will discuss the general principles of contracts, torts and property as applied to business relationships.
-Prerequisites: BUS 101 and sophomore status.
+Prerequisites: Sophomore status.

 BUS 371 Principles of Marketing

 Students will study the marketing function in national and international business.
 The course includes discussion of market definition, marketing environment, marketing information and decision making about product, pricing, promotion and placement.
-Prerequisite: BUS 101.
+Prerequisite: Sophomore status.

 ECO 231 Principles of Macroeconomics

 This course introduces students to analysis of the macro-economy.
 It includes study of aggregate supply and demand model, Keynesian multiplier model, banking and monetary policy and applications to current macroeconomic problems.

 ECO 232 Principles of Microeconomics

 This course introduces students to economic analysis of the individual firm and market.
 It includes study of basic supply and demand model, the role of government in the economy, cost analysis of the form and application of principles to various markets and social problems.

 ENT 224 Entrepreneurial Leadership I: Innovation and Problem Solving